Martonai/questionnare-skidrow/Documents/SystemPlan.md

 Beta test:

 This test is not performed by developers.
 Browsers to test: Opera, Firefox, Google Chrome, Safari Android systems to be tested: 6.0.0 (minimum) or later Display dimensions to be tested: 1280x720 (minimum), 1366x768, 1920x1080

+During testing, testing users can send feedback to developers in the event of a problem / bug.
+If an error occurs, the developers will fix it as soon as possible.
 ## 12.Installation plan

 ## 13.Maintenance plan